 - The terminal has no luggage storage facility for disembarking passengers.

-- Nearest supermarket is Countdown (on 76 Quay Str).
+- The nearest supermarket is Countdown (on 76 Quay Str).

 Cruise ship terminal directions & parking